 The material being called mugglestone is tiger iron but how, why or when this name came about remains a mystery.
 If you can share any factual information to help us get to the bottom of this, please do get in touch.

 Tiger Iron Popular Decorative Material

 Tiger iron which takes on a high polish is made up of alternating layers of tigers eye which is a fibrous variety of quartz, red jasper and either the mineral hematite or magnetite.
 All these materials are cryptocrystalline meaning their crystals are too small to be seen with the naked eye.
 With tiger iron being made up of different minerals it should be classified as a rock not a mineral.

 This relatively hard material grades 7 on Mohs scale of mineral hardness.

 Tiger Iron Healing Properties

-When used for the purpose of crystal healing tiger iron is said to promote inner strength and help balance emotional energies therefore helping to achieve peace, calmness and tranquillity in life.
-It encourages concentration, optimism and creativity and encourages an admiration for the pure and beautiful.
-It's especially suited to those with an artistic nature.
+When used fo its metaphysical healing properties tiger iron is said to promote inner strength and help balance emotional energies.
+It can help to bring peace, calmness and tranquillity to your life.
+Tiger iron enhances concentration, brings optimism and clears doubt and confusion.
+It encourages appreciation of everything that's pure and beautiful and is especially suited to those who are artistic or creative.

 The tiger iron in the photo at the top of this article is courtesy of James St. John.
 The photo is clickable and redirects to the original full size image.
 An entire album of tiger iron images can be found here.
-The "banded iron formaton (BIF)" link in second paragraph redirects to an amazing photo by Roberto Bosi.
+The tiger iron tumbled stones are from our collection, this photo is also clickable.